 Paramedic Program Applications

-Applications are now being accepted for the August 2020 Advocate Good Samaritan Hospital
+Applications are now being accepted for the September 2020 Advocate Good Samaritan

-and the January 2021 for Northwestern Central DuPage Hospital, Edward Hospital, Loyola
+Hospital and the January 2021 for Northwestern Central DuPage Hospital, Edward Hospital,

 Each program has their own application packet and will require College of DuPage Anatomy 1500 or equivalent and Bio-Medical Terminology at time of application.
 There will be an entrance exam for each program followed by interviews for qualified applicants.
 Each program is responsible for determining which applicants are selected for their 1 year training program.
 All training and education is completed at the hospital training site and each program has their own start and end dates, class dates and times, and approved providers for field training.